Surprising Facts About Baby Sea Turtles

 What's tiny, wobbly and fighting to make it to the water?
 That's right, it's a baby sea turtle!

 Possibly the cutest baby animals in the world, sea turtles capture the hearts of people from the second they are born.
-Sadly, only one in one thousand hatchlings makes it into adulthood.
-And the ones that do are constantly fighting for survival.
+Surviving since the age of the dinosaurs, these creatures are worthy of praise.

 The life of every sea turtle starts at a beach.
 At certain times of the year, different species come ashore to make a hole in the sand, lay their eggs and then go back into the water.
 Unlike most other animals, they never see their offspring nor do they help them in the first years of their life.

 Instead, baby sea turtles come into the world together and dash to the sea with the rest of their nest.
 Sometimes, multiple nests hatch at the same time, making for a magnificent spectacle for anyone lucky enough to witness it.

 Not Many Baby Sea Turtles Survive

 Tragically, many hatchlings don't make it past the first hour of their life.
 David Godfrey, the executive director of Sea Turtle Conservancy, explains that it's because they're easy catch for air, land and sea predators.
 "Everything in the marine environment wants to eat them," he says.

 As if from a D-Day landing scene, they struggle to get past their enemy.
 In the sand, species like seabirds, crabs, raccoons and lizards swoop down for an easy feast.
 Then, when they go into the water, they face fish like barracuda and tarpons who are more than happy to get a large supply of bite-sized snacks.

 All in all, only one in one in one thousand manage to grow up and become adults.
 No, we're not crying.
 Dirt just got into our eyes.

 Given their low survival rates, it's astonishing that some of them make it to safety.
 Godfrey states that they have two passive defense mechanisms.